Supplier rebates should lower your costs, while helping you form lasting, mutually beneficial relationships with the businesses you buy from.

 2. There’s no structured process for producing rebate agreements

-It’s all too easy for deals struck in conversation to become Word documents or email chains.
-To ensure deal terms are consistent—and performance against them trackable—a more structured agreement creation process needs to be in place.
+It’s all too easy for deals struck in conversation to become word documents or email chains.
+To ensure deal terms are consistent—and performance against them trackable—a more structured supplier rebate agreement creation process needs to be in place.